 - = $50,000 + $25,000 + $5,000

-[Only those costs are taken in the computation of COGS which can be directly allocated to the production]
+[Only those costs are taken in the computation of the cost of goods sold, which can be directly allocated to the production]

-Now, we will calculate the Gross Profit by using data given,
+Now, we will calculate the gross profit by using the data given:

 - Gross profit = Total sales – COGS